-You know a brand has achieved massive success through their ambassador marketing when they create an official guide on how to spot fake ads, websites and social accounts.
-I’m talking about none other than the activewear social sensation, Gymshark.
+How do you know a brand has achieved massive brand ambassador marketing success?
+When they create an official guide on spotting fake ads, websites and social accounts!
+Like activewear social sensation, Gymshark.

-I’m sure while scrolling through your socials you’ve at least come across one person decked out in their super comfortable workout gear, no doubt linking their discount code to the post.
-So how did Gymshark become a social media sensation?
+You’ve surely seen at least one person decked out in their workout gear online.
+No doubt they also linked their discount code to the post.
+But how did Gymshark become a social media sensation?
 Especially when other activewear brands like Gymshark did not.

 Ambassador Marketing!
-The company’s Chief Brand Officer, Noel Mack, told Marketing Weekly, “Instagram is a huge part of our story because of the communities we create, but the challenge is always how to stand out among so many online businesses vying for consumers’ attention.”
+Chief Brand Officer Noel Mack had words to share with Marketing Weekly.
+“Instagram is a huge part of our story because of the communities we create, but the challenge is always how to stand out among so many online businesses vying for consumers’ attention.”

 He went on to say, “We have been building our following organically since day one of the brand.
 We like to think a Gymshark Instagram post is very recognisable because of our unique photography style, almost over-exposing pictures to create a really ‘aspirational’ look, drawing particular attention to the athlete and our product.”

-By organically growing their following from a grassroots level, the brand has nurtured and built brand loyalty with their customers, fans and followers.
+Gymshark organically grew their following from a grassroots level.
+The brand nurtured and built brand loyalty with their customers, fans and followers.
 These same customers started posting about the brand on their social media platforms.
-This key attribute of their social success and something that’s at the foundation of any good ambassador marketing programme.
+This key attribute of their social success is a foundational tactic of any good ambassador marketing program.

 In their own words, “Gymshark is a fitness apparel & accessories brand, manufacturer and online retailer based in the United Kingdom, supported by millions of highly engaged social media followers and customers in 131 countries."

-I personally love the transparency around their success achieved through ambassador marketing.
-They’ve done nothing to hide the fact that they’ve used their community of highly engaged social media followers to propel their brand forward and expand their revenue streams.
+The transparency around their success achieved through the Gymshark ambassador program is admirable.
+They never hide the fact that they’ve used their community of highly engaged social media followers to propel their brand forward and expand their revenue streams.

 Gymshark's Startup Story

-Gymshark was founded in 2012 by 19-year-old student Ben Francis and a group of his high-school friends.
-At the time, Ben had already successfully sold license plates via an eCommerce store he designed himself and managed four mobile phone apps, which he also developed amid his studies.
-Two of those apps were based around fitness – an interest of his which serves as the very place where Ben discovered a market gap that Gymshark could fill.
+Gymshark was founded in 2012 by 19-year-old Ben Francis and a group of his high-school friends.
+At the time, Ben had already successfully sold license plates via an eCommerce store he designed himself.
+He also managed four mobile phone apps, which he developed amid his studies.
+Two of those apps were based around fitness – an interest of his.
+This is when Ben discovered a market gap that Gymshark could fill.

-As a group of men dedicated to fitness and health, Ben and his friends exercised often and realised they couldn’t find comfortable activewear that met their workout needs.
+Ben and his friends exercised often.
+But they couldn’t find comfortable activewear that met their workout needs.
 So, they decided to create a solution.
 They started a screen printing and sewing operation where they could make the activewear they wanted.

-As an eCommerce entrepreneur, Ben advises other eCommerce brands that the front end and back end of their sites should receive an equal amount of attention.
-Gymshark, for example, had no capital to begin with, so Ben and his founding partners made drop shipping arrangements with suppliers to continue selling via their online store despite having no goods in stock.
-This subsequently afforded Ben and his team the chance to buy materials to make and sell custom Gymshark apparel.
+As an entrepreneur, Ben advises other eCommerce brands to give front and back ends of their sites equal attention.
+Gymshark began with no capital.
+As a result, Ben and his founding partners made dropshipping arrangements with suppliers.
+This allowed them to continue selling via their online store despite having no goods in stock.
+This afforded the team the chance to buy materials to make and sell custom Gymshark apparel.

-At this stage, Ben watched a lot of health and fitness YouTube videos made by athletes and fitness personalities.
-He was already a massive fan of these personalities and decided to send them Gymshark apparel in support of their YouTube channels.
-This marked a turning point for the brand as some of the personalities started wearing Gymshark clothing in their videos, which sparked organic interest from viewers wanting to buy and wear the same clothing.
+At this stage, gym-goer Ben watched a lot of health and fitness YouTube videos by athletes and fitness personalities.
+As a massive fan of these personalities, he sent them Gymshark apparel in support of their YouTube channels.
+This marked a turning point for the activewear brand.
+YouTube personalities and athletes sponsored by Gymshark started wearing the clothing in their videos.
+Organic interest sparked from viewers wanting to wear the same clothing.

-During this time, the idea of smaller brands gifting online influencers with products was an entirely new concept.
-But today, this act of endorsement by someone promoting your brand because they genuinely love your products is known as ambassador marketing.
+The idea of smaller brands gifting online influencers with products was still an entirely new concept.
+But today, promoting your favourite brands online is known as ambassador marketing.

-Currently, Gymshark has several athletes and online fitness influencers that they sponsor to wear and promote their products either at one of Gymshark’s pop-up events across the globe or via the person’s socials.
-Ben has shared on his own YouTube channel how the relationships they’ve formed with different athletes has also helped tailor the brand’s clothing quality.
+Currently, Gymshark works with several athletes and online fitness influencers.
+These online personalities wear and promote Gymshark at pop-up events across the globe and on social media.
+Ben has shared how the relationships they’ve formed with different athletes have also helped tailor the brand’s clothing quality.
 His clothing ambassadors wanted to help make Gymshark's activewear the best it could be.
-So, the influencers provide feedback to Gymshark after wearing the clothes.
+So, the influencers provide feedback to Gymshark after wearing the clothes that help inform improvements.

 For instance, when Gymshark first ventured into female fitness wear, they relied on the feedback of fitness personality Nikki Blackketter to learn what felt comfortable from a female perspective.
-Nikki’s input helped the Gymshark team finesse their female clothing in a super hands-on way.
-Having a say in the clothing's design allowed Nikki to authentically endorse the products after they launched from a place of true authenticity, because she actually had a say in how the clothing was made.
+Nikki’s input helped the Gymshark team finesse their female workout clothing in a hands-on way.
+Having a say in the clothing's design allowed Nikki to authentically endorse the products after their launch.

 Your Ambassadors Should Share Your Vision

 Fitness personality Natacha Océane is one of Gymshark’s former ambassadors.
-She left Gymshark when she found her values no longer aligned with Gymshark’s vision and principles.
-Although she loves the company and will continue to wear their clothing, Natacha didn’t agree with some of the ambassador relationships and content that Gymshark enlisted.
-She ultimately decided to leave in support of her vision for the health industry.
+She left Gymshark when she found her values no longer aligned with the brand's vision and principles.
+Natacha ensures she still loves the company and will continue to wear their workout clothing.
+But the influencer didn’t agree with some ambassador relationships and content that Gymshark enlisted.
+She ultimately decided to leave in support of her personal vision for the health industry.

-Although Gymshark may have lost and gained some ambassadors over the years, the company has remained loyal to its community from the start.
-Gymshark has expanded what it offers customers by publishing some of the most helpful free health and fitness content, which in turn inspires their ambassadors to create their own content for their followers, circling user-generated content and involving their community in their brand journey.
+The Gymshark affiliate program has lost and gained ambassadors over the years, but they've remained loyal to the Gymshark community from the start.
+Gymshark has published helpful free health and fitness content for their customers.
+This has inspired their activewear brand ambassadors to create their own content for their followers, producing user-generated content and involving their community in their brand journey.

-Gymshark has grown from a mere screen printing and sewing operation in a garage to one of the fastest-growing and most recognisable brands in fitness.
-This growth comes from a devotion to producing innovative, effective performance wear and an ever-expanding social presence.
+Gymshark affiliates have helped the brand grow from a mere screen printing and sewing operation in a garage to one of the fastest-growing and most recognisable brands in fitness.
+This growth comes from the brand's devotion to producing innovative, effective performance wear and an ever-expanding social presence.

 Without ambassador marketing, Gymshark may not have achieved the global success and million-dollar turnover that it currently holds.
-It’s an incredible example of the power of investing in people who love your products, regardless of how many followers they have.
-And it’s for this reason that ambassador marketing promises an elevated return on investment that influencer marketing can’t always guarantee.
+It’s an incredible example of the power of investing in people who love your products.
+Regardless of how many followers they have.
+It’s for this reason that ambassador marketing promises an elevated return on investment that influencer marketing can’t always guarantee.

 Ambassador Marketing is a Powerful Social Tool

-Another brand that launched at the perfect time and took advantage of the rise of social media when many others were slow to the uptake was Onepiece.
-A brand built and fuelled by social media marketing to grow to almost $200 million dollars in online revenue.
+Another brand that took advantage of the rise of social media when many others were slow to the uptake, was Onepiece - a brand built and fuelled by social media marketing to grow to almost $200 million dollars in online revenue.

 Through their events network, a few very influential people, and tapping into the start of social media, Onepiece’s ambassador network expanded exponentially.
 The likes of P Diddy and Julia Roberts have all been spotted in their trendy jumpsuits.

-Established brands didn’t understand the power of social media back in 2010, but Onepiece did and suddenly they had thousands of ambassadors they needed to manage manually which started the Onepiece ambassador program.
+Established brands didn’t understand the power of social media back in 2010, but Onepiece did.
+Suddenly they had thousands of ambassadors they needed to manage, which started the Onepiece ambassador program.